davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2015-12-09__:  I left the chrM job running with 10,000 iterations.
+The computer rebooted itself to install updates but it looks like the script properly exited after 1000 iterations without improvement in about 2hours (it reached 33% (~12 of 36 TSS) by 2000 iterations ).

+I stopped the original pfs run on chr22 after 34hrs/1600 iters.
+It was stalling on 4% for 500iters and I wanted to get a parallel job started on the server. chr22:  47 iters/hr.
+Be careful when comparing this with parallel jobs because the scripts currently generate and test 16 (n.cores) mutated sets PER ITERATION.
+The parallel chr22 completed 6 iters in 30mins but this represents testing 6*16=96 factorSets.

+TODO remove verbosity from factor mutation, it is all I can see in the logs.
+TODO with parallel jobs, log scores more often (because many more factors are tested).

 __2015-12-08__: Last night began the first long optimisations (10,000 iters) using pfs code on whole of chr22.
 The first set-off @ >500 iters by morning (approx 40/hr).
 Will take 20 days (so will probably be killed).

 [DONE 2015-12-08 ] more speed up (parallelise optimisation: mutate each accepted set 10 times and run each independently, keep the best.